ibm-cloud-docs/CDN/token-authentication.md

 In the diagram, before a client requests the protected contents, they must get a token from your web application.
 Your web application logic (for instance, username and password) validates the request.
 If the validation passes, it generates a one-time token and returns it to the client.

 When the client requests the CDN contents, they must pass the token in a cookie, query string parameter, or request header.
-The request goes to the CDN edge server, and the edge server attempts to match it with the local token-auth setting.
+The request goes to the CDN Edge server, and the Edge server attempts to match it with the local token-auth setting.
 If the token is a verified match, the content is returned to the client.
-If the token doesn't match, the edge server returns a `403` response.
+If the token doesn't match, the Edge server returns a `403` response.

-With token authentication, request verification occurs only in the CDN edge servers, your back end application server isn't needed.
+With token authentication, request verification occurs only in the CDN Edge servers, your back end application server isn't needed.
 This can reduce the network latency and offload to your server.

 ### Generating the access token
 {: #generate-the-access-token}

 Generate an access token and apply it to content you want to protect.
 The token is a delimited list of string fields, with an HMAC to prevent tampering with the strings.
-Each field consists of a value that is verified by CDN edge servers when a request is made.
+Each field consists of a value that is verified by CDN Edge servers when a request is made.

 It is recommended that you set up your origin server to dynamically generate these tokens for each client request for the protected content.
 This way, you can include the IP address (IP) as a parameter and restrict access to protected content to that specific authorized user.